-The Cross of St. James is formed by a Fleurie Cross, where the lower part is pointed, making a Fitched Cross.
+The Cross of St. James is formed by a Fleuried arms, topped with a Compostelan Shell, and a pointed base making a Fitched Cross.
 Such pointed crosses are said to have been carried in ancient times by Christian pilgrims, to thrust securely into firm ground.
 They would then kneel before this upright cross for prayer.
 The Cross of St. James is also seen as a spear or sword blade (fitched) making this a warrior's cross.
 But which warrior?
 Who was Saint James?

 The Greek names Jacobus and Jacob (English: James) was a common name in the 1st century and several are mentioned in the Bible.
 To confuse matters further, their identities sometimes appear to overlap:

 Two of the Twelve Apostles were named James and one of these, St. James the Greater, was the son of Zebedee, a wealthy fisherman who worked on the Lake of Galilee.
 His mother, the rather pious Salome, was the daughter of a priest, and his younger brother was John the Apostle.

 James was one of the original disciples and a very close associate, possibly a cousin, of Jesus.
 He worked as a fisherman alongside Peter1 and these were two of the four Apostles to whom Jesus said2 "Come after me and I will make you fishers of men."
 James was present at the transfiguration3, at the raising of Jairus' daughter4 and in the Garden of Gethsemane5.

 It seems that the zealous temper of James and his leadership of the Jewish Christians, led Herod Agrippa I to choose him to be the first Apostle to be martyred6.
 The man who brought James to trial was so moved by James's testimony that he became a Christian and was decapitated (by sword) with James in 42 A.D.